 The term “pseudostratified” refers to the kind of epithelium characterized by “falsely” stratified (arranged into layers) single layer of cells that are attached to the underlying basement membrane.

-But when observed precisely, only some of the cells in the epithelium reach to the free surface, others do not even reach up to face the lumen.
+But when observed precisely, only some of the cells in the epithelium reach the free surface; others do not even reach up to face the lumen.
 Aside from that, these cells are tightly packed with their nuclei being forced to appear so dense, hence look like layers.

 The diagram above illustrates a pseudostratified epithelium.
 In terms of shape, the cells are variously shaped, but most of them are taller than wide (as implied by their name, columnar) and are shown to appear like miniature pillars.